 Skip to main content

-VM access is the default and recommended way to use your Ornn GPU reservation.
-Ornn provisions a managed virtual machine on your reserved hardware, pre-configured with your chosen image and your SSH public key.
-Once the VM is ready, your SSH endpoint and connection details appear on the reservation detail page in Portfolio.
+VM access is the default, recommended way to use your Ornn GPU reservation.
+Ornn launches a managed virtual machine on your reserved hardware, pre-configured with your chosen image and the active reservation SSH keys.
+Once the VM is ready, the SSH Host and connection details appear on the reservation detail page.

 Prerequisites

-• At least one SSH public key registered with your account
+• You have at least one active SSH public key registered on your account.
+See Manage SSH keys.

 Set up VM access